frc1334/UltimateAscent2013/README.md

 UltimateAscent2013
 ==================

-2013 Robot Code for /FIRST/ team 1334.
+2013 Robot Code for _FIRST_ team 1334.
 Designed to be compiled in either windriver or code::blocks, though, not limited to these

 Non-technical Manual
 --------------------

--- not available --
+![xbox controller][xbox]

 Technical Manual
 ----------------